yt-project/yt/doc/source/developing/testing.rst

 What Do Answer Tests Do
 ^^^^^^^^^^^^^^^^^^^^^^^

 Answer tests use `actual data <https://yt-project.org/data/>`_ to test reading, writing, and various manipulations of that data.
+Answer tests are how we test frontends, as opposed to operations, in yt.

-In order to ensure that each of these operations are performed correctly, yt has a set of yaml files containing the known correct results of having performed these operations.
-These files are called gold standard answer files.
-More generally, an answer file is a yaml file containing the results of having run the answer tests.

-When the answer tests are run, their output is compared to the gold standard answers to ensure that the results of operating on data do not change over time.
+In order to ensure that each of these operations are performed correctly, we store gold standard versions of yaml files called answer files.
+More generally, an answer file is a yaml file containing the results of having run the answer tests, which can be compared to a reference, enabling us to control that results do not drift over time.

 .. _run_answer_testing: